lancespeelmon/prezto/README.md

           ln -s "$rcfile" "${ZDOTDIR:-$HOME}/.${rcfile:t}"
         done

+  4. Set up .zshrc-private so you have a place for stuff that does not belong in source control:

+        rm "${ZDOTDIR:-$HOME}/.zshrc-private"
+        cp "${ZDOTDIR:-$HOME}/.zprezto/runcoms/zshrc-private" "${ZDOTDIR:-$HOME}/.zshrc-private"

-  4. Set Zsh as your default shell:
+  5. Set Zsh as your default shell:

         chsh -s /bin/zsh

-  5. Open a new Zsh terminal window or tab.
+  6. Open a new Zsh terminal window or tab.

 ### Troubleshooting